 There are detailed instructions in the download for assembling the clock, but basically we thread a strip of numbers 1-12 into the hour slot on the digital clock so it’s easy to change the time of the hour.
 There’s also a flap to glue on so it can say :00 or :30.
 The analog clock hands can be attached using a brad or split pin.

-To begin with children can focus on the hour and half hour, practicing changing the times on both clocks to grasp the concept that though the faces are different they can still tell the same time.
+To begin, children can focus on the hour and half hour.
+This way, they are practicing changing the times on both clocks to grasp the concept that though the faces are different, they can still tell the same time.

 If you’re wondering about educational standards ~